ngand000/nicebreakers/userManual.md

 - Currently you can browse, upload, and like on the platform in Guest mode
   - Once login is implemented, uploading and liking will be restricted to account holders
   - You will still be able to browse and apply filters in Guest mode
+  - You can also visit https://deployable-page.d3pb2yef2pgy2m.amplifyapp.com/#/admin to view the admin page
+    - Once login is implemented this will be restricted to privilages accounts

 - Upon visiting the website you will be brought to the Activities Preview Page.
 The design is fairly intuitive so feel free to play around and explore.
 Reference this documentation for a more in-depth description of each page.